Ukrainian defenders dig in as Russia boosts firepower

 On Sunday night, Zelenskyy again called on Western countries to provide more assistance to Ukraine.
 During talks with German Chancellor Olaf Scholz, Zelenskyy said, he discussed “how to strengthen sanctions against Russia and ... force Russia to seek peace.”

-"I am glad to note that the German position has recently changed in favor of Ukraine.
-I consider it absolutely logical," Zelenskyy said.
+“I am glad to note that the German position has recently changed in favour of Ukraine.
+I consider it absolutely logical,” Zelenskyy said.

 The president of the European Commission said on CNN’s “State of the Union” Sunday that Ukraine's response to a questionnaire she recently handed to Zelenskyy will enable her to decide whether to recommend the nation as a candidate to join the EU.

-The process normally takes years, but EU leader Ursula von der Leyen has said Ukraine's application could take just weeks to consider.
+The process normally takes years, but Ursula von der Leyen has said Ukraine’s application could take just weeks to consider.

 Ukrainian authorities have accused Russian forces of committing war crimes against civilians, including airstrikes on hospitals, a missile attack that killed at least 57 people at a train station and other violence discovered as Russian soldiers withdrew from the outskirts of Kyiv.